Freetech-Solutions/omlacd/README.md

 Test the RPM build with these steps:

 1. Check variables for container builder in `scripts/.env_buildercontainer` file.
+2. Cd into build/rpm
-2. Run scripts/builder_container.sh script
+3. Run builder_container.sh script
+4. Inside the container, cd again into build/rpm
-3. Execute build_rpm.sh script
+5. Execute build_rpm.sh script

 ### Deploy